Enlarged Heart: Symptoms, Causes & Treatment

 Main symptoms

-Symptoms of an enlarged heart tend to emerge in phases.
-The main symptoms include:
+Symptoms of an enlarged heart often develop gradually and may appear in stages.
+Common symptoms include:

-• Shortness of breath during strenuous activity, when resting, or when lying down on your back
+• Shortness of breath during physical activity, at rest, or when lying on your back

 • Palpitations